aimanh22/Cloud-Continuous-Delivery-of-Microservice-Project/README.md

 ## Step 3 Creation of Build System File

 The buildspec.yml file is created to help build the system.
 It lists down the steps to do so.
-For this app, the buildspec.yml file
+For this app, it

-#### Creates an ECR Image
+#### It logins to the ECR and creates an ECR Repository (if it already doesn't exist)

 #### Containerizes the App